 Virtually all local authorities and organisations that use the GLPC Scheme have local conventions in place.
-Virtually all local authorities and organisations that use the GLPC Scheme have a set of local conventions in place.
+A convention is the term given to the local interpretation of the wording of a job evaluation scheme, which are usually written down.
 Without local conventions, evaluators may interpret the scheme's factor level definitions differently.
 This exposes the authority to the potential risk of inconsistency and can lead to inaccurate gradings.